oyinlola-tech/oyinlola-tech/README.md

 ## 🛤 My Journey So Far

-I began my tech journey after leaving *Delta State University*.
+I began my tech journey after leaving *Miva University*.
 Instead of giving up, I decided to bet on myself — learning from online resources, taking certification programs, and building real ideas like ZudoMart from scratch.

 💻 From writing my first line of HTML
 🔐 To understanding how networks work in cybersecurity